Walla Walla General Hospital

 Walla Walla General Hospital was a 72-bed acute-care hospital located at the base of the Blue Mountains and served approximately 70,000 residents of Southeastern Washington and Northeastern Oregon.
-It closed in July 2017.
+It was closed after more than 100 years in operation in the month of July 2017, Adventist Health's Walla Walla General Hospital in eastern Washington and they also closed their Adventist Home Healthcare related services, and their clinics.